Pandozz/treat-tracker/README.md

 # treat-tracker
-(Learning Project) Expense tracker built using Python/Flask on the Backend and React on the Frontend
+(Learning Project) Expense tracker built using Python/Flask on the Backend and React on the Frontend.
+Closely following Miguel Grierg's "The Flask Mega Tutorial" https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world.
+Following https://www.fullstackpython.com/react.html to learn React.

 ## Overal Design Description:
 Treat-Tracker will be a webiste that allows a user to input their expenditures into a database/table and view insights into their financial trends (e.g. graphs and charts)